ujjwalguptaofficial/fortjs-doc/docs/advanced/graphql.md

 ---
-Title: "GraphQl"
+title: "GraphQl"
-Keywords: "graphql, integrate, fortjs, node"
+keywords: "graphql, integrate, fortjs, node"
-Description: "How to use graphql in node using fortjs"
+description: "How to use graphql in node using fortjs"
 ---

 # GraphQl